Electronic-nuclear entanglement in Born-Oppenheimer wave functions and beyond: Theory

-The electronic Hamiltonian [Eq.~\eqref{eq:electronic_hamiltonian}] (now in 1D) is solved for each fixed internuclear distance $R$, thus diagonalizing the FGH matrix, Eq.~\eqref{eq:FGH}, in the electronic grid $\{x_j\}$.
+\paragraph{Electronic Hamiltonian on a Grid.} The electronic Hamiltonian [Eq.~\eqref{eq:electronic_hamiltonian}] (now in 1D) is solved for each fixed internuclear distance $R$, thus diagonalizing the FGH matrix, Eq.~\eqref{eq:FGH}, in the electronic grid $\{x_j\}$.
 Note that the potential energy operator $\hat{V}$ depends parametrically on $R$.
 We are then provided with a set of electronic eigenfunctions $\phi_n(x_j;R)$, along with the corresponding eigenvalues $E_n(R)$, which become the potential energy curves (PEC) for the 1D vibrational problem.